 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant; and location, date and description of the alleged discrimination.
 Alternative means of filing complaints, such as personal interviews or tape recording of the complaint, will be made available for persons with disabilities upon request.

 The complaint should be submitted by the complainant and/or his/her designee as soon as possible but no later than 60 calendar days after the alleged violation to:

 TTY/TDD (for the deaf or hard-of-hearing),

-Within 15 calendar days after receipt of the complaint, Terri Carrington, or her designee will meet with the complainant to discuss the complaint and the possible resolution.
-Within 15 calendar days of the meeting, Terri Carrington or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille or audio tape.
+Within 15 calendar days after receipt of the complaint, ADA Coordinator or designee will meet with the complainant to discuss the complaint and the possible resolution.
+Within 15 calendar days of the meeting, ADA Coordinator or designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille or audio tape.
 The response will explain DRPT’s position and offer options for substantive resolution of the complaint.

 If Beth Sholom Senior Living response does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Department of Rail and Public Transportation or his/her designee.